Sky Sports+ for Carabao Cup: Fixtures, channel and subscription - how to watch or stream your football team this season

 Liverpool vs West Ham - Carabao Cup third round, kick-off 8pm (live on Sky Sports Football and Main Event)

-AFC Wimbledon vs Newcastle postponed due to weather and will be played at a later date.
+AFC Wimbledon vs Newcastle - Carabao Cup third round, kick off 7.45pm (Game to be played at St James' Park)

+Keep up with the latest from Tuesday's game on Soccer Special, with Sky Sports News also showing goals as they go in on Wednesday.

 The EFL is at the heart of Sky Sports+ coverage and will see over 1,000 games from the Championship, League One and League Two shown live throughout the season, while every Carabao Cup and Bristol Street Motors Trophy fixture will also be broadcasted.